FlowFuse/flowfuse/docs/hardware/raspbian.md

 ## Running as a service

-Can can run the device agent as a service, this means it can run in the background and be enabled to automatically start on boot.
+You can run the device agent as a service, this means it can run in the background and be enabled to automatically start on boot.

 ### Creating a Service File